merlyescalona/ucsc-eeb-intro2comptools/week_09/README.md

 ```
 python3 seq_counter.py
 ```
-You will that so far we have been able to store all the filenames that end with `*.fas` in a list.
+You will see that so far we have been able to store all the filenames that end with `*.fas` in a list.

-Now we are going to create a dataframe with the information we want to record.
-Using pandas.
+Now we are going to create a dataframe with the information we want to record using pandas.
 Append the following text at the end of your file:

 ```
 print("creating dataframe")